 Resources: Where to Look

-Start by talking to your host employer about the city or neighborhood where you will be working and the neighborhoods they recommend: What are the best websites, newspapers, or other resources people use in the area to look for housing?
+Talk to your host employer about the city or neighborhood where you will be working and the neighborhoods they recommend: What are the best websites, newspapers, or other resources people use in the area to look for housing?

 Refer to some of the websites we've compiled to help you in your search.

 Finding Roommates: Roommates can be found through word of mouth once you arrive in the U.S. or through professional services, like Roommates.com or Roomster.com.
 Craigslist.org also has a section specifically for rooms and shared apartments.
-This is a great place to look if you want to live with roommates/rent a room only and not search for your own apartment.

 - How to Get Along With Roommates